 - Demonstrate leadership behaviors and dispositions in professional contexts and promote the development of the holistic child.

 - Engage in reflective practice to improve teaching and learning.

 - Apply knowledge of special education principles, theories, laws, policies, and ethical practice in the comprehensive delivery of services to individuals with exceptional learning needs associated with emotional, intellectual, learning, or severe disabilities, as well as dually-diagnosed students with a gift and a disability.

-Loan repayments as low as $217 per month if using financial aid*
+Loan repayment as low as $209 if using financial aid.*